ideasonpurpose/basic-wordpress-box/README.md

-*This project just builds a base box, our WordPress Vagrant environment is over here: [ideasonpurpose/basic-wordpress-vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant)*
+_This project just builds a base box.
+Our complete WordPress Vagrant environment is over here: [ideasonpurpose/basic-wordpress-vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant)_

 # Basic WordPress Box

 ##### Version 1.4.0

+This project's primary goal is to create an excepionally fast-to-spin-up Vagrant box for local WordPress development.
+To do achieve this, we've front-loaded as much boilerplate configuration as possible onto a small and clean base box.
+Server requirements for WordPress are very basic requirements and rarely change from site to site.
+Baking that boilerplate into the box makes more sense than compiling everything each time we spin up a new instance.

-This project builds a basic LAMP box configured for vanilla WordPress installations and modeled after managed WordPress hosting platforms like WP Engine or Flywheel.
-The generated Vagrant box is available on Hashicorp’s Atlas at [atlas.hashicorp.com/ideasonpurpose](https://atlas.hashicorp.com/ideasonpurpose)
+The box is a basic LAMP stack configured to run vanilla WordPress, modeled after managed WordPress hosting platforms like WP Engine or Flywheel.
+The generated Vagrant box is available on Hashicorp’s Vagrant Cloud at [app.vagrantup.com/ideasonpurpose](https://app.vagrantup.com/ideasonpurpose)

-The primary design goal of this project is to front-load as much boilerplate configuration as possible, producing a clean base box with a stable, default WordPress environment which can be quickly spun up and torn down for local maintenance and development.

-[Basic WordPress Vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant) is a complete, fast-to-spin-up local WordPress development environment based on this box.
+[Basic WordPress Vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant) is a complete local WordPress development environment based on this box.

 ## Install and Build

-Please use the latest [Ansible development checkout][ansible-dev] to build boxes.
+For box development, please use the latest [Ansible development checkout][ansible-dev].

 1. Clone this repo `git clone https://github.com/ideasonpurpose/basic-wordpress-box`
 2.  `cd basic-wordpress-box`
 3. Run `npm build` (or just `./build.sh`)
 4. Upload the output box `virtualbox-basic-wp.box` to [Hashicorp Vagrant Cloud](https://app.vagrantup.com/ideasonpurpose/boxes/basic-wp)

 ## More Information

 The base box is built on top of [Ubuntu Cloud Images’](http://cloud-images.ubuntu.com) official Vagrant [Ubuntu Server 14.04 LTS (Trusty Tahr)](http://cloud-images.ubuntu.com/vagrant/trusty/current/) 32-bit image.

 The initial build uses Vagrant and Ansible to provision an optimal WordPress distribution.
-Next, a simple [Packer][] workflow freezes that box so it can be uploaded to [Vagrant Cloud][] and used for individual WordPress development.
+Then a simple [Packer][] workflow freezes that box so it can be uploaded to [Vagrant Cloud][] and used for individual WordPress development.
 Builds take 20-25 minutes to complete.

 ## What’s installed

 The bare minimum.
 No security considerations, just what’s needed to get WordPress running and a few helpful extras:

 * Apache 2.4.x
-* PHP 7.0.x
+* PHP 7.2.x
   * All Errors visible
   * 30 minute max_execution_time
   * 100 MB max_upload_filesize
 * MySQL 5.6.x
   * Query Cache disabled
 * Git (latest)
+* Ansible (for local provisioning on the VM)
 * [Composer][]
 * Debugging tools: [Kint][], [xDebug][] and [Tideways][]/[XHProf][]
 * [wp-cli][](latest)
 * PHP-GD and PHP-Imagick ([GD][] and [ImageMagick][])

 Man pages, locales and docs have all been stripped out to help shrink the size of the generated box.

 ## What’s Different?

 Not much, the main difference from a production environment is that all PHP debugging and errors are enabled and visible.
 Even [Tideways][]/[XHProf](http://php.net/xhprof) is installed. **Errors should never pass silently.
 [Unless explicitly silenced.](https://www.python.org/dev/peps/pep-0020/)**

+Server logs are configured to write to

 ## Local Testing

 The build script will add the newly generated box to vagrant with the name `basic-wp`.
 To test locally, just reference the box in a Vagrantfile or run this:

     $ vagrant init basic-wp